-The years following the 2017 launch of the 2030 Roadmap saw considerable progress, mainly through the strengthening of early detection and outbreak response.
-However, the resurgence of the 7th cholera pandemic, compounded by other exacerbating factors, including but not limited to, climate change, natural disasters, financial crises, the COVID-19 pandemic, conflicts and drastic shortages of oral cholera vaccine (OCV) - has resulted in an 50% increase of deaths attributable to cholera between 2020 and 2023.
-Such deteriorating trends led WHO to grade the global resurgence in cholera as a level 3 emergency.
+However, the resurgence of the 7th cholera pandemic, compounded by other exacerbating factors including but not limited to climate change, natural disasters, financial crises, a COVID-19 pandemic, conflict and drastic shortages of oral cholera vaccine (OCV) - has resulted in an 50% increase of deaths attributable to cholera between 2020 and 2023.

+In 2022, these deteriorating trends led WHO to grade the global resurgence in cholera as a level 3 emergency.

-The ongoing global OCV shortage continues to hamper efforts to prevent and control outbreaks, with increased demand for the vaccine (see figure 1) despite recent improvements to production and stock levels, and the continuation of a single-dose regimen.
-WHO reports that 14 countries have requested 79 million doses of OCV since the beginning of 2023 - almost doubling the 40 million doses effectively available during the same period.
+The ongoing global OCV shortage continues to hamper efforts to prevent and control cholera outbreaks, with increased demand for the vaccine (Figure 1) despite recent improvements to production and stock levels, and despite the continuation of a single-dose strategy.
+WHO reports that 14 countries have requested 79 million doses of OCV since the beginning of 2023 - almost double the 40 million doses effectively available during the same period.

-Global cholera situation - 1 June 2023 to 31 May 2024
+Global cholera situation: 1 June 2023 to 31 May 2024

-- 620 000 cases reported since June 2023 (including 195 000 cases in 2024) - 4100 deaths reported since June 2023 (including 1900 deaths in 2024) - 29 countries officially reporting cases since June 2023 - Six countries currently in acute crisis (Comoros, Democratic Republic of Congo, Ethiopia, Haiti, Somalia, and Yemen) - 16 additional countries with active outbreaks
+- 620 000 cases reported since June 2023 (including 195 000 cases in 2024) - 4100 deaths reported since June 2023 (including 1900 deaths in 2024) - 29 countries officially reporting cases since June 2023 - Six countries currently in acute crisis (Comoros, Democratic Republic of Congo (DRC), Ethiopia, Haiti, Somalia, and Yemen) - 16 additional countries with active outbreaks